oriolbv/madbox-game/README.md

 **The parts you think you could do better and how**

-The game needs some materials to feel more alive and not a simple test.
+The game needs some materials and better character animations to feel more alive and not a simple test game.
 Also I would try to use Navmesh agents and some AI technique to improve enemies results and hinder the game substantially.
+In terms of code, I would implement an FSM for the Player character and the Enemy in order to have a better code architecture.

 **What you would do if you could go a step further on this game**